kakyoism/kkappkit/README.md

 - gives non-engineer user offline/realtime parameter controls, presets, and per-parameter documentation
 - allows user to reflect changes in data to UI with little programmer help.
 - makes its runtime state as clear as possible to non-engineer, e.g., shows key progress stages, pops up detailed diagnostics upon errors.
-- introduces least third-party dependencies on UI libs or frameworks to reduce bloat.
+- introduces least third-party dependencies on UI libs or frameworks to reduce bloat and simplify distribution.

-For now, I don't aim at complex applications such as a digital audio workstation, nor do I try to solve the aesthetic challenges such as UI theming.
+For now, I don't aim at complex applications such as a digital audio workstation, nor do I try to attack aesthetics such as UI theming.
 Python is my language of choice.

 ### Why Tkinter for the GUI?
 Considering the vision, choosing Tkinter gives me the following benefits: